neda77aa/FTC/README.md

 ![](images/method.png "Architecture")

 ## Sections
 The main folder contains the code implemented for the private dataset.
+Implementation for TMED2 dataset is available in folder named tuft.
+You can get access to TMED2 dataset at https://tmed.cs.tufts.edu/tmed_v2.html.
+### Dataloader
+You can add your own dataloader or adjust the implementation of dataloader/as_dataloader.py.
+Make sure to import your dataloader in train.py.
+### Model
+The defined models are available in folder named model.
+The implementation of final model mentioned in the paper is in model/FTC_TAD.
+There also more choices for model selection and you can choose the model you desire by changing the name of model in get_config.py and add that model in get_model.py.

 ## TODOs